 Commissions or other benefits

-8. In some circumstances, commissions or other benefits may become payable to us in respect of transactions which we arrange for you.
-Where this happens we will notify you in writing of the amount and terms of payment.
+10. In some circumstances, commissions or other benefits may become payable to us in respect of transactions which we arrange for you.
+Where this happens we will notify you in writing of the amount and terms of payment and receipt of any such commissions or benefits.
 The same will apply where the payment is made to or transactions are arranged by a person or business connected with ours.
-We will not reduce the fees we would otherwise charge by the amount of the commissions or benefits,
+We will not reduce the fees we would otherwise charge by the amount of the commissions or benefits.

 Conflicts of interest